yoru-choi/medium-stories-node/stories/How to manage Medium posts in Git as Markdown files/post.md

 There are three main sections: `main`, `interface`, and `mediumService`.
 Let's begin by taking a look at the `interface`.

-### GenerateConfig
+**GenerateConfig**

 1. **accessToken**: Medium token
-   - Your Medium API token for authentication.
+   Your Medium API token for authentication.
 2. **directoryName**:
-   - The name of the directory, typically used to link the article or content.
+   The name of the directory, typically used to link the article or content.
 3. **actionType**:

-   - The type of action (e.g., "create", "update", etc.) to be performed on the article or content.
+   The type of action (e.g., "create", "update", etc.) to be performed on the article or content.
 4. **publishStatus**:
-   - The publish status of the article (e.g., "draft", "published").
+   The publish status of the article (e.g., "draft", "published").

-"I’ve also created an interface to manage the publishing status and kept the values set in the article as an interface.
+I’ve also created an interface to manage the publishing status and kept the values set in the article as an interface.
 This is the interface to be used when calling the config.
-The reason I didn’t use it directly from the config is that I wanted to minimize the code in the sections responsible for setting up and publishing the article, to improve readability."
+The reason I didn’t use it directly from the config is that I wanted to minimize the code in the sections responsible for setting up and publishing the article, to improve readability.

 Let me know if you'd like further adjustments!